Block Style Layout in

 - Accessible gardening – The raised bed is ideal for enabling persons with limited mobility to garden.

-In situations where the soil below is not suitable for crop growth, eight to twelve inches of soil is considered minimal.
+In situations where the soil below is not suitable for crop growth, 8 to 12 inches of soil is considered minimal.
 Deeper beds would make management easier.

 To accommodate gardeners with special needs, bed height may be raised to minimize bending or to allow gardening work from a chair or wheelchair.
 Plan walkway space between beds wide enough to accommodate specialized equipment or mobility.